 It’s almost here!
 The big T-day!
-Bring it together with these flavorful Roasted Sweet Potatoes with Apple Brandied Coconut Pecans!
-Just try not to eat all the pecans before you actually serve Thanksgiving dinner.
+Bring it together with these flavorful Roasted Sweet Potatoes with Pecans!
+These are the BEST Oven roasted sweet potatoes!
+The pecans are tossed with apple brandy and coconut for an absolutely delicious way to serve sweet potatoes without all that marshmallow stuff!
+Just try not to eat all the pecans before you actually serve Thanksgiving dinner!

 I used Calvados Apple Brandy to make these, but any brandy or even whiskey will work – you’ll just miss out on that subtle apple flavor.
 In my opinion it’s worth the splurge.